gaborhor/TADPREP/docs/method_tuning.md

 Produce relevant, straightforward visualizations on a per-feature basis as guided by user.

 ### Parameters:
+- `df` Input Pandas dataframe.
+- `features_to_plot` (list[str])

 ### Returns:
+- None - void method.
+Displays visualizations of data.

 ### Current State:
+- Barebones logic for sorting dtypes and features

 ### Observed Bugs/Problems:

 ### Ideas for Development:
 - As color-blind friendly as we are capable of!
-- Static viz only, based in mpl
+- Static viz only
 - Should this have ability for comparative viz? (i.e. Before & After transforms, stacked bars, etc.)
 - Should this be for in-package viz only or produce files for export?
   - File specifications could get tricky